thomasbattram/thesis/index/thesis.knit.md

 I first performed a meta-analysis of four epigenome-wide association studies (EWAS) of lung cancer (918 cases, 918 controls).
 Next, I conducted a two-sample Mendelian randomization (MR) analysis, using genetic instruments for methylation at CpG sites identified in the EWAS meta-analysis, and 29,863 cases and 55,586 controls from the TRICL-ILCCO lung cancer consortium, to appraise the possible causal role of methylation at these sites on lung cancer.

 ### Results {#abstract-results-07}
-16 CpG sites were identified from the EWAS meta-analysis (FDR < 0.05), 14 of which had suitable genetic instruments.
+Sixteen CpG sites were identified from the EWAS meta-analysis (FDR < 0.05), 14 of which had suitable genetic instruments.
 MR provided little evidence that DNA methylation in peripheral blood at the 14 CpG sites play a causal role in lung cancer development (FDR > 0.05), including for cg05575921-_AHRR_ where methylation is strongly associated with both smoke exposure and lung cancer risk.

 ### Conclusions {#abstract-conclusions-07}
 The results contrast with previous observational and mediation analysis, which have made strong claims regarding the causal role of DNA methylation.
 Thus, previous suggestions of a mediating role of methylation at sites identified in peripheral blood, such as cg05575921-_AHRR_, could be unfounded.
 However, this study does not preclude the possibility that differential DNA methylation at other sites is causally involved in lung cancer development, especially within lung tissue.

 ## Introduction {#introduction-07}
 Lung cancer is the most common cause of cancer-related death worldwide [@Ferlay2013].
 Several DNA methylation changes have been recently identified in relation to lung cancer risk [@Fasanelli2015; @Baglietto2017; @McCarthy2016].
-Given the plasticity of epigenetic markers, any DNA methylation changes that are causally linked to lung cancer are potentially appealing targets for intervention [@Strathdee2002; @Jones2002].
-However, these epigenetic markers are sensitive to reverse causation, being affected by cancer processes [@Jones2002], and are also prone to confounding, for example by socio-economic and lifestyle factors [@Borghol2012; @Elliott2014].
+However, these epigenetic marks are sensitive to reverse causation, being affected by cancer processes [@Jones2002], and are also prone to confounding, for example by socio-economic and lifestyle factors [@Borghol2012; @Elliott2014].

 One CpG site, cg05575921 within the aryl hydrocarbon receptor repressor (_AHRR_) gene, has been consistently replicated in relation to both smoking [@Joehanes2016] and lung cancer [@Fasanelli2015; @Baglietto2017; @Bojesen2017] and functional evidence suggests that this region could be causally involved in lung cancer [@Zudaire2008].
 However, the observed association between methylation and lung cancer might simply reflect separate effects of smoking on lung cancer and DNA methylation, i.e. the association may be a result of confounding [@Richmond2016], including residual confounding after adjustment for self-reported smoking behaviour [@Fewell2007; @Munafo2012].
-Furthermore, recent epigenome-wide association studies (EWAS) for lung cancer have revealed additional CpG sites which may be causally implicated in development of the disease [@Fasanelli2015; @Baglietto2017].
+Furthermore, recent EWAS of lung cancer have revealed additional CpG sites which may be causally implicated in development of the disease [@Fasanelli2015; @Baglietto2017].

+As discussed in __Section \@ref(establishing-causality)__, MR can be used to help infer causality in associations between DNA methylation and complex traits [@Relton2012; @Relton2015; @Richardson2017].

 Mendelian randomization (MR) uses genetic variants associated with modifiable factors as instruments to infer causality between the modifiable factor and outcome, overcoming most unmeasured or residual confounding and reverse causation [@DaveySmith2014; @DaveySmith2003].
 In order to infer causality, three core assumptions of MR should be met: 1) The instrument is associated with the exposure, 2) The instrument is not associated with any confounders, 3) The instrument is associated with the outcome only through the exposure.
 MR may be adapted to the setting of DNA methylation [@Relton2012; @Relton2015; @Richardson2017] with the use of single nucleotide polymorphisms (SNPs) that correlate with methylation of CpG sites, known as methylation quantitative trait loci (mQTLs) [@Gaunt2016].